-Understanding how microbial communities metabolize lignocellulose and identify the genes, pumps and proteins responsible for this activity.
+Understanding how microbial communities deconstruct and metabolize lignocellulose and identify the genes, pumps and proteins responsible for this activity.

 JBEI researchers developed MaxBin to automatically recover individual genomes from metagenomes using an expectation-maximization algorithm.

 Berkeley Lab to Receive $8.6 Million in Recovery Act Funding for “Transformational” Energy Research Projects

 - “Substrate-Specific Development of Thermophilic Bacterial Consortia by Using Chemically Pretreated Switchgrass”, Applied and Environmental Microbiology (2014)

 - “MaxBin: an automated binning method to recover individual genomes from metagenomes using an expectation-maximization algorithm”, Microbiome (2014)

 - “Bacillus coagulans tolerance to 1-ethyl-3-methylimidazolium-based ionic liquids in aqueous and solid-state thermophilic culture”, Biotechnology Progress (2014)

 - “Proteogenomic Analysis of a Thermophilic Bacterial Consortium Adapted to Deconstruct Switchgrass”, PLoS One (2013)